Summiteers' Accountability Partner supports behavioral change

 When Summiteers organized a session about the book's ideas, participants were offered the opportunity to complete an abbreviated pilot version of the Accountability Partner Program.

-“We were allowed to choose what we wanted to work on and then be triggered by one of the Summiteers for 30 days,” says De Klijne.
+“We were allowed to choose what we wanted to work on and would then be triggered by one of the Summiteers for 30 days,” says De Klijne.
 “I wanted to participate to give my personal development a new boost.
 Throughout my career, I've done countless self-study tests, with stacks of reports.
 What really appealed to me about the Accountability Partner process was the concrete focus on action — the daily repetition and focus on actual behavioral change.”

 The effect of your behavior on others